 Although they are commonly called fava beans, broad beans can go by different names in different countries.
 The broad bean known as either Windsor or straight bean (subspecies faba var. major) is the one most westerners know and grow.

 The tick or pigeon bean (subspecies faba var. minor ) is more popular in Arab countries and the horse bean (subspecies faba var. equina) is used as horse feed.

-There is a good deal of variety within the different types, in both the size of seeds and their color (white, beige, brown, purple and black).
-However all broad beans are shelled beans with large, flat seeds.
+All broad beans are shelled beans with large, flat seeds.
+However, there is a good deal of variety within the different types of broad beans, in both the size of their seeds and their color (white, beige, brown, purple and black).
+However,

 Broad beans plants are large and leafy.
 They can reach anywhere from 2 – 5 feet tall.
 The square, hollow, stems are somewhat rigid and require minimal staking, although they will flop under the weight of the pods.